Aadam-Ali/bookmark_manager/README.md

 # Bookmark Manager

-User Story
+User Stories
 ```
 As a user
 So that I can easily visit websites I enjoy
 I would like to view a list of saved bookmarks

 As a user
-So I can add sites to my bookmarks to use later
+So that I can add websites I enjoy
-I need to be able to create new bookmarks
+I would like to view create new bookmarks
 ```
 As a user so that I can visit websites I enjoy looking at I would like to be able to view a list of saved bookmarks.

 ![Domain Model](BookmarkDiagram.png)

-# Setup for production
+# Setup for Production

 1. Connect to PostgreSQL